rsantiago/tamarind/parser/assets/structure/index.md

 Tamarind will generate and serve a demo site for you locally (just like this one), so you can see it in action immediately on your browser.

-You can now edit the md files in the generated `website/` folder - please make it yours - and see the changes in real-time by running `tamarind build -theme gram && tamarind serve`.
+You can now edit the sample md files in the generated `writer-sandbox/` folder - please make it yours - and see the changes in real-time on your browser.

 You can also see the available themes by running `tamarind themes`.
-Just change from `gram` to any other theme name to see it in action.
+And then run

+`tamarind serve -watch -theme <name>`

 It works like this: